F5Networks/f5-aci-servicecenter/docs/navigate.rst

    -  If a pool is empty and does not have any nodes, a pool entry is not displayed in the VIP table.
    -  If a VIP does not have an assigned default pool, the VIP is not displayed in the VIP table.
    -  If any of the node members have an associated FQDN, it will be displayed in the FQDN column (Supported in v2.4+).
-   -  Route domain entries are supported by VIP table.
+   -  Route domain entries are supported by the VIP table.
 Nodes on the BIG-IP of the form **IP%RD** will be displayed in the VIP table (Supported in v2.6+).

 View Node table